7 Biggest Threats to Your House

 7. Issues with vents

 Poor ventilation is the main reason behind the majority of fire accidents in the US.
 The most common issue is lint accumulation.
 Even if you're regularly cleaning the dryer, there is a chance you're neglecting the exhaust vent, where it tends to pile up.
+Regular dryer vent cleaning Orono can prevent this buildup, ensuring the safety of you and your family.

-As lint starts accumulating within, it reduces the airflow causing a temperature increase and ultimately increasing the chance of a fire.
+As lint starts accumulating within, it reduces the airflow, causing a temperature increase and ultimately increasing the chance of a fire.

 Similar Articles